Coming out the other side from Covid-19

 Farhan Narwaz had had less than a year to get used to relying on dialysis to survive when he contracted COVID-19.
-Despite his best preparations, the 34 year old pharmacist from Sutton Coldfield caught the virus from his wife and spent 23 days in hospital as a result.
+Despite his best preparations, the 34 year old pharmacist from Sutton Coldfield caught the virus and spent 23 days in hospital as a result.

 Twelve months earlier Farhan’s kidney failure had hit him like a bolt from the blue.
 He was speaking with his GP about excruciating leg cramps when he discovered his three minute walk to work was leaving him worryingly breathless.
 Investigations into his lungs showed nothing, so there was confusion when an ambulance turned up on his doorstep at 11.30pm one night.

 No, the emergency services weren’t here for his elderly neighbours; the blood tests Farhan had had earlier that day had shown his kidney function had completely crashed, he had to go straight to hospital.
 Kidney disease hadn’t even been on his radar:

 “Many people in my profession neglect renal disease – to be honest, I’d neglected it as well, so it was a complete shock” he confessed.
 “I had my biopsy and the doctor said it was irreversible and I got a bit emotional, which is not me!
 I don’t show my emotions very often.”

 It had been a tough journey on dialysis.
 “I’d been nauseous and throwing up, I had extreme tiredness and my skin was an absolute mess.
 In the end I had a fistula.”
 The fistula hasn’t yet fully formed and he’s still having problems with access.